 Whether your child loves unique birds, like the black swan, or dangerous carnivores, like the African bison, there is something for everyone at the Cape May County Zoo.
 You can spot animals from North America, South America, Australia, and Africa, as well as exhibits featuring endangered species like the Panamanian Golden Frog.
 As part of their conservation efforts, the Cape May Zoo partners with other zoos around the world, and highlights how climate change and deforestation can affect species in interactive experiences throughout the zoo.

 Want to avoid the crowds or celebrate a special occasion, like your kid’s birthday?
 Get exclusive access before the zoo opens with a private-guided zoo tour (weather permitting, of course).
 The 80-minute tour requires at least 8 people and is $50 a person ( minimum charge of $200).
-During the one-of-a-kind tour, an experienced Zoo Educator will guide you through the exhibits and introduced you to all the various species that call the Cape May County Zoo home.
+During the one-of-a-kind tour, an experienced Zoo Educator will guide you through the exhibits and introduce you to all the various species that call the Cape May County Zoo home.

 Donations are always appreciated at Cape May Zoo

-One of the best things about the Cape May County Park and Zoo is their mission to educate families about animals and other forms of wildlife.
+One of the best things about the Cape May County Park and Zoo is its mission to educate families about animals and other forms of wildlife.
 That means offering free admission and providing lots of information about their conservation efforts.
 Since it’s a nonprofit organization, donating to the Cape May County Zoological Society will ensure the zoo provides an amazing experience for everyone.
 These funds go towards developing new exhibits, improving facilities, and making acquisitions to the animal collection, along with conservation that keeps families coming back generation after generation.

 Adopt one of the Cape May Zoo animals

 Want to keep your memories of the zoo and all that learned there?
 Your family can adopt a Cape May Zoo animal to provide its care for an entire year.
 Your contributions will go towards food and medical care for the animal (this also makes a great gift hint, hint).
-Once you decide on the animal, you’ll receive a special “adoption” certificate, a photo and a plush stuffie of the newest member of your family.
+Once you decide on the animal, you’ll receive a special “adoption” certificate, a photo, and a plush stuffie of the newest member of your family.

 For more information about the Cape May County Zoo, visit their website, call (609) 465-5271, or follow along on Facebook, Instagram, and Twitter.